 · Emergency circumstances approved by DCPS

-Excuse notes must be submitted within 5 school days in order to be processed.
+Absence excuse notes must be submitted within 5 school days in order to be processed.
 Click here for the DCPS Absence Excuse form.

-Unexcused absences are when school-aged students are absent from school without a valid excuse, with our without parental approval.
+Unexcused absences are when school-aged students are absent from school without a valid excuse, without parental approval.

 Examples of unexcused absences include: